-- mortgages over the Group's property under development, which had a net carrying value at the end of the reporting period of approximately RMB2,151,288,000 (2022: RMB2,126,817,000) (note 15); - mortgages over the Group's completed properties held for sale, which had a net carrying value at the end of the reporting period of approximately RMB84,163,000 (2022: RMB66,531,000) (note 21); - mortgages over the Group's property, plant and equipment, which had a net carrying value at the end of the reporting period of approximately RMB24,705,000 [2022: nil] (note 13); - shares of subsidiaries of Chen Xing, Jinzhong Development, Jinzhong Chenxing Yijun Real Estate Development Co., Ltd., and Hainan Youshenghongtao Real Estate Development Co Ltd.; and - the guarantees provided by the Company, the subsidiary of the Group, the director of the Company and the Company's controlling shareholder.
+- mortgages over the Group's property under development, which had a net carrying value at the end of the reporting period of approximately RMB1,543,737,000 (2023: RMB2,151,288,000) [note 15]; - mortgages over the Group's completed properties held for sale, which had a net carrying value at the end of the reporting period of approximately RMB87,401,000 (2023: RMB84,163,000) (note 21); - mortgages over the Group's property, plant and equipment, which had a net carrying value at the end of the reporting period of approximately RMB23,143,000 (2023: RMB24,705,000) (note 13); - the guarantees provided by the Company, the subsidiary of the Group, the director of the Company and the Company's controlling shareholder.

-All of the banking facilities were subject to the fulfillment of covenants commonly found in lending arrangements with financial institutions.
+All of the banking facilities were subject to the fulfilment of covenants commonly found in lending arrangements with financial institutions.
 If the Group was to breach the covenants, the borrowings would become repayable on demand.
 The Group regularly monitors its compliance with these covenants.

-(b) Pursuant to some of the Group's borrowings' agreements, any delay of the repayment in accordance of the repayment schedule will trigger the rights to request for immediate repayment, resulting in the relevant borrowings becoming repayable on demand.
-As at 31 December 2023, the Group failed to repay certain bank borrowings' interest payable of an aggregate amount of approximately RMB4,314,000 (2022: nil) which causing bank loans of an aggregate principal amount of approximately RMB2,438,465,000 (2022: nil) have become repayable on demand.
-Hence, the entire amount of the bank borrowings became immediately payable and has been classified as current liabilities as at 31 December 2023.
+- (b) Pursuant to some of the Group's borrowings' agreements, any delay of the repayment in accordance of the repayment schedule will trigger the rights to request for immediate repayment, resulting in the relevant borrowings becoming repayable on demand.
+As at 31 December 2024, the Group failed to repay certain bank borrowings' principal, interest payable and penalty payable of an aggregate amount of approximately RMB12,800,000, RMB8,547,000 and RMB117,000 (2023: nil, RMB4,314,000 and nil) which causing bank loans of an aggregate principal amount of approximately RMB2,273,690,000 (2023: RMB2,438,465,000) have become repayable on demand.
+Hence, the entire amount of the bank borrowings became immediately payable and has been classified as current liabilities as at 31 December 2024. - (c) None of the Group's banking facilities (including bank borrowings) are subject to the fulfillment of financial covenants as at 31 December 2024.